vikchupak/DevOps/Linux/FileSystem/index.md

   - **Accessibility**: `/bin` and `/usr/bin` are accessible by all users, whereas `/sbin` and `/usr/sbin` are primarily intended for root or administrative tasks.

   In modern Linux distributions, some differences between these directories are becoming less distinct due to changes like symlinking `/bin` to `/usr/bin`, which is part of the **"Merged /usr"** initiative.
 However, understanding their traditional separation is still useful.

+- **`/usr/bin` vs `/usr/local/bin`**
+  - /usr/bin - system-wide, for binaries installed by the system package manager
+  - /usr/local/bin - system-wide, for binaries manually installed by the system administrator.
+To avoid overwriting by updates via system package manager

 - /usr/local/ - third-party apps are installed here (apps that installed by a user). **Those apps are system wide available**.
 - /home/{user}/.local/ - third-party apps are installed here (apps that installed by a user). **User specific apps are installed here**.